 Jason Zweig, in his intriguing book, Your Money and Your Brain, says that one of the great discoveries of neuroeconomics is that expectation is more intense than experience.
 The thought of getting rich or hitting the jackpot is more pleasant for many people than the reality of getting rich or hitting the jackpot.
-This is the central reason why so many people were unhappy, even when they had unbelievable affluence before the COVID-19 crisis.
-Unfortunately, many of us don't learn from this messtake.
+This is the central reason why so many people are unhappy, even when they have unbelievable affluence.
+Unfortunately, many of us don't learn from this Messtake.

 Charles Dickens dispenses this advice on money and happiness in his mostly autobiographical book, David Copperfield.
-His character, Mr. Micawber, who ends up in debtor's prison, bemoans: "Annual income twenty pounds, annual expenditure nineteen, nineteen six, result: happiness.
-Annual income twenty pounds, annual expenditure twenty pounds, ought and six, result: misery."
+His character, Mr. Micawber, who ends up in debtor's prison, bemoans: "Annual income twenty pounds, annual expenditure nineteen pounds nineteen and six, result: happiness.
+Annual income twenty pounds, annual expenditure twenty pounds naught and six, result: misery."